minggli/chatbot/README.md

 `python3 -m chatbot.services.symptoms`

 For the first time running either service, it will take longer than usual as it needs to download, process and cache web data.
 Afterwards, it takes around 5 minutes to launch `ask` and instantly for `symptoms`.

+`export ENGINE=NLTK` to use traditional Bag of Words model using NLTK;
+`export ENGINE=TENSORFLOW` to use representational sequence classification using Tensorflow.

 ## API endpoints
 Following endpoints are available to consume: